Village at Breckenridge Homeowners spend $22 million

 garden-center-silverthorne.jpg

-hoophouse_000.jpgWhen I was at Alpine Garden's Earth Center I found out the garden center is partnering with the Summit Prevention Alliance.
-They've built greenhouse at the senior center in Frisco and seniors and low-income families can have a plot if they'd like.
+They've built greenhouses at the senior center in Frisco and seniors and low-income families can have a plot if they'd like.
 Anyone can volunteer to help.

 Summit Prevention Alliance hired Holle Vliet to be the chief farmer to staff the greenhouses.
 Holle will grow and distribute produce for the food banks and lead the volunteers.
 She's been growing vegetables in Summit County since she was five and has been the Nursery Manager for Summit Landscaping in Breckenridge.
-She will be available at the garden site
+She will be available at the garden site starting in May to help plant and grow arugula, broccoli, cauliflower, lettuce, chives, mint, sage, thyme and others.
+Please call or email Joanna Rybak for a garden plot application and/or volunteer opportunities at (970)453-9333 or visit the Alpine Garden website for more information on building greenhouses. joanna@summitprevetionalliance.org.
+Beginner gardeners are welcome!
+No experience necessary.

 Go to Alpine Garden's website for more info about greenhouse building.

-It's still cold, so I only got three baskets planted with red wave petunia's and other flowers that Sherrie, the owner of Alpine Gardens, recommended.
 It's so nice to have a locally owned nursery that cares if the plants are meant for our environment -- or not.
 Not everything will grow well at 9,600 feet above sea level.

 Alpine Gardens is also working with Dillon Valley Elementary to build a garden that the students can tend, and helping the Summit Prevention Alliance with the greenhouse project at the Senior Center in Frisco.
-When you see the YouTube video of the constructions -- and snow is falling in front of the camera -- you can see why a greenhouse will be useful in Summit County.

-Gold Camp-- Right on Ski Hill Road.
+Gold Camp -- Right on Ski Hill Road.

-MLS #S370741 $2674,000
+MLS #S370741 $267,400

 BANK OWNED - SOLD AS-IS*BUYER TO VERIFY HOA*ALLOW 72HRS FOR RESPONSE*SELLER TO PROVIDE 2 YR HOME WARRANTY TO OCC*REO -- Top floor condo w/ vaulted ceilings.
 Great location walk to Peak 8, on bus route, & across from Breckenridge Nordic Center.
 A great value!
 New interior paint & carpet!!

-MLS #S270620 $245,000
+MLS #S270620 $245,000;

 MLS#S370487 $249,000